1 Introduction

 In the previous section we downloaded a Docker image of Ubuntu and noticed that it was based on layers, each with a unique hash as id.
 An image in Docker is based on a number of read-only layers, where each layer contains the differences to the previous layers.
 If you’ve done the Git tutorial this might remind you of how a Git commit contains the difference to the previous commit.
 The great thing about this is that we can start from one base layer, say containing an operating system and some utility programs, and then generate many new images based on this, say 10 different project-specific images.
 This dramatically reduces the storage space requirements.
 For example, Bioconda (see the Conda tutorial) has one base image and then one individual layer for each of the more than 3000 packages available in Bioconda.

-Docker provides a convenient way to describe how to go from a base image to the image we want by using a “Dockerfile”.
+Docker provides a convenient way to describe how to go from a base image to the image we want by using a Dockerfile.
 This is a simple text file containing the instructions for how to generate each layer.
-Docker images are typically quite large, often several GBs, while Dockerfiles are small and serve as blueprints for the images.
+Docker images can sometimes be quite large, upwards of several GBs, while Dockerfiles are small and serve as blueprints for the images.
 It is therefore good practice to have your Dockerfile in your project Git repository, since it allows other users to exactly replicate your project environment.

 The default name for a Dockerfile is just that, Dockerfile.
 In cases where you want to have more than one Dockerfile in a single directory you can use the format <name>.Dockerfile instead, as per the official documentation.